What is Conciliation Court?

 , for more on garnishment laws.

-You then take the "Writ of Execution" to the Sheriff's office with a list of property, bank accounts, and other funds which belong to the judgment debtor and/or the name of the debtor's employer.
+You then take the "Writ of Execution" to the Sheriff's office in the county where the debtor works or the asset is located, along with a list of property, bank accounts, and other funds which belong to the judgment debtor and/or the name of the debtor's employer.